Alexander George Craig

-Alexander George Craig (1897–1973) was a British writer and poet, who wrote extensively about banned books.
+Alexander George Craig (known as Alec Craig; 1897–1973) was a British writer and poet, who wrote extensively about banned books and against literary censorship.
 Craig was interested more generally in sexual behaviour and reform, and was also engaged with the socialist movement.
 He was involved with the Progressive League, reviewing books for their journal.

 His papers are in the archives of Senate House Library.